ethereum/eth-tester/README.md

 >>> t = EthereumTester(backend=pyevm_backend)
 ```

-Overriding genesis state is similar to overriding genesis state, but requires the consideration of test accounts.
+Overriding genesis state is similar to overriding genesis parameters but requires the consideration of test accounts.
 To override the genesis state of accounts, pass a `state_overrides` `dict` to `PyEVM.generate_genesis_state`,
 and optionally, the number of accounts to create.